Rajpratik71/eucalyptus-wiki/Behavioral-Changes-in-Eucalyptus-4.0.0.md

 1. Fully redesigned
 2. Added user/group/policy administration for account admins
 3. SSL configuration is different, not on by default
+4. users won't see data change on-screen except for items in transitional state.
+Previous version would automatically refresh data shown on-screen.

 ***